home

 Notes

-The version used in the movie has the second verse edited out, and it is unknown if the Movie Version is take 9 or take 13.
+The version of 'Roustabout' heard in the movie has the second verse edited out.

-This take of Roustabout can be found on a very rare Promo that was given to select movie theatres to play in the lobby of the theatre, while the movie 'Roustabout' was playing.
+The movie version of 'Roustabout' can be found on a very rare Promo that was given to select movie theatres to play in the lobby of the theatre, while the movie Roustabout was playing.

 Session Logs